banzaicloud/koperator/charts/kafka-operator/README.md

 ## Installing the chart

-Before installing the chart, you must first install the kafka-operator CustomResourceDefinition resources.
+Before installing the chart, you must first install the Koperator CustomResourceDefinition resources.
-This is performed in a separate step to allow you to easily uninstall and reinstall kafka-operator without deleting your installed custom resources.
+This is performed in a separate step to allow you to easily uninstall and reinstall Koperator without deleting your installed custom resources.

 ```
-kubectl create --validate=false -f https://github.com/banzaicloud/kafka-operator/releases/download/v0.14.0/kafka-operator.crds.yaml
+kubectl create --validate=false -f https://github.com/banzaicloud/koperator/releases/download/v0.14.0/kafka-operator.crds.yaml
 ```

 To install the chart: